robinjhector/dropwizard-quartz/README.md

     }
 }
 ```
-Above class will be run every 2 minutes, indefinitely
+Above job will be run every 2 minutes, indefinitely

 #### Cron
 ```java